andyljones/megastep/docs/tutorials/kernels/index.rst

 <https://pytorch.org/tutorials/advanced/cpp_extension.html#writing-the-c-op>`_.
 If you find yourself confused about
 something written here, you can get another perspective on it there.
 However that tutorial spends a lot of time discussing things like gradients that aren't as interesting to us.

-At a high level, this tutorial is first going to discuss compiling C++ into a Python module.
-Then we're going to talk about using C++ to do pytorch computations, and then we're going to discuss using CUDA to do pytorch computations.

 Prerequesites
 *************